isarandi/metrabs/README.md

 detections, poses3d, poses2d = model.predict_single_image(image)
 ```

-### Case 2: Known bounding boxes and intrinsics
-If you want to feed the bounding boxes yourself, you can use the basic multiperson model:
+If you want to **supply the bounding boxes yourself**, you can use the basic multiperson model:

 ```python
 import tensorflow as tf